 Also, I Mack Little keep totems on my desk that I feel give me good energy for writing.
 A bobblehead Walter White inspires my character development.
 A statue of the patron saint of lost causes reminds me it’s not impossible to finish a story and get it published.
 A statue of buddha signals me to breathe and focus.
 Then there are various crystals and gemstones….

 Mack Little currently writing the second novel in the Daughter of Hades series, where a mysterious pirate bent on revenge finds love instead.

 Just write.
 Accountability helps.
 I have a critique group for whom I have to produce 10 pages per week.
 Even if you don’t know what the story is or if you think your blocked, write.
-Sometimes you have to write around it or come at it at a different direction.
-A lot of time when I feel blocked or don’t know what happens next, I tell the story from a different POV.
+Sometimes you have to write around it or come at it in a different direction.
+A lot of times when I feel blocked or don’t know what happens next, I tell the story from a different POV.

 I have always liked to daydream.
 Writing makes my imaginary world tangible.

 Mack Little, Will You Have A New Book Coming Out Soon?

 I Mack Little have a novella coming out in the fall.
 It is tentatively titled “By Chance, My Beloved”.
 It is a prequel that follows the journey of Badu Obosi from pre-colonial Africa to his enslavement in Barbados and his escape to freedom.
 It is a follow-up to Daughter of Hades.

 Mack Little, What Is Your Preferred Method To Have Readers Get In Touch With Or Follow You (i.e., Website, Personal Blog, Facebook Page, Goodreads, etc.) And Link(s)?

 Mack Little preferred method for readers to get in touch with me would be any way they can.
 I love to talk about my stories and the characters.
 And I want to hear what I got right as well as what I got wrong.
 So, the methods for contacting me are below.
 Choose your poison.